top of page

 Between the historic homestead, luscious lawns and vineyard backdrop, it strikes that sweet spot between rustic charm and polished wedding venue.

-It has a number of venues to choose from for both your ceremony & your reception that all slightly differ in style and size depending on your guestlist but maintain the historical, rustic, farmhouse vibe that makes it famous.
+There are a number of spaces to choose from for both your ceremony and reception, each with slightly different styles and capacities depending on your guest list, while still maintaining the historic, rustic farmhouse vibe that makes Gledswood so distinctive.

-What I love about weddings at Gledswood is how naturally everything seems to slow down.
+What I love about weddings here is how naturally everything seems to slow down.
 Guests settle in, people linger over drinks, and the whole day feels less rushed and more like a genuine celebration with your favourite people.

 It's a fantastic venue for couples wanting a wedding that's charming and provincial without being overly formal, and full of personality without trying too hard.

-Pro Tip: There are a number of farm animals around the property too if you look hard enough.
-Great for something down to earth in your wedding photos.
+Pro Tip: There are a number of farm animals around the property too, if you look hard enough.
+Great for something a little more down-to-earth in your wedding photos.

 Gledswood Homestead & winery wedding celebrant - The guy with the blue bow tie 1.jpg